rodrigo-x/PortScanner-Python/README.md

 This Port Scanner was writed with Python

-This portscanner was created for the purpose of learning only.
+This Port Scanner was created for the purpose of learning only.

 Don`t use it for evil.